Americold Realty Trust (NYSE:COLD) Releases FY 2021 Earnings Guidance

 Americold Realty Trust (NYSE:COLD) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $1.150-$1.200 for the period.
 The company issued revenue guidance of -.

-Several brokerages have weighed in on COLD.
-Barclays increased their target price on shares of Americold Realty Trust from $30.00 to $38.00 and gave the stock an underweight rating in a research note on Wednesday, September 22nd.
-Truist lowered their target price on shares of Americold Realty Trust from $42.00 to $39.00 and set a buy rating for the company in a research note on Tuesday, September 21st.
-Royal Bank of Canada lowered their target price on shares of Americold Realty Trust from $44.00 to $38.00 and set an outperform rating for the company in a research note on Thursday, September 23rd.
-Robert W. Baird reaffirmed a buy rating and set a $36.00 target price on shares of Americold Realty Trust in a research note on Wednesday, October 20th.
-Finally, Raymond James lowered shares of Americold Realty Trust from an outperform rating to a market perform rating in a research note on Friday, August 6th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of Hold and an average target price of $39.00.
+Several equities research analysts recently issued reports on COLD shares.
+Royal Bank of Canada dropped their price target on Americold Realty Trust from $44.00 to $38.00 and set an outperform rating on the stock in a research report on Thursday, September 23rd.
+KeyCorp reduced their price target on shares of Americold Realty Trust from $43.00 to $37.00 and set an overweight rating on the stock in a research report on Thursday, October 14th.
+Barclays boosted their price objective on shares of Americold Realty Trust from $30.00 to $38.00 and gave the company an underweight rating in a research report on Wednesday, September 22nd.
+Raymond James cut shares of Americold Realty Trust from an outperform rating to a market perform rating in a report on Friday, August 6th.
+Finally, Truist decreased their target price on Americold Realty Trust from $42.00 to $39.00 and set a buy rating for the company in a research note on Tuesday, September 21st.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat.com, the stock has an average rating of Hold and an average target price of $39.00.

-The company also recently announced a quarterly dividend, which was paid on Friday, October 15th.
-Investors of record on Thursday, September 30th were paid a $0.22 dividend.
-This represents a $0.88 annualized dividend and a yield of 2.95%.
-The ex-dividend date of this dividend was Wednesday, September 29th.
-Americold Realty Trust’s payout ratio is -293.32%.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
+Investors of record on Thursday, September 30th were given a dividend of $0.22 per share.
+This represents a $0.88 dividend on an annualized basis and a yield of 2.95%.
+The ex-dividend date was Wednesday, September 29th.
+Americold Realty Trust’s dividend payout ratio is -293.32%.

-In related news, insider Kelly Hefner Barrett acquired 3,000 shares of the company’s stock in a transaction dated Monday, November 8th.
-The stock was bought at an average price of $29.19 per share, with a total value of $87,570.00.
-The purchase was disclosed in a filing with the SEC, which is available through this hyperlink.
-Insiders own 0.27% of the company’s stock.
+In other news, insider Kelly Hefner Barrett purchased 3,000 shares of the company’s stock in a transaction dated Monday, November 8th.
+The stock was bought at an average cost of $29.19 per share, for a total transaction of $87,570.00.
+The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Company insiders own 0.27% of the company’s stock.

-A hedge fund recently raised its stake in Americold Realty Trust stock.
-Morgan Stanley lifted its position in shares of Americold Realty Trust (NYSE:COLD) by 37.0% in the second quarter, according to its most recent 13F filing with the SEC.
-The firm owned 1,216,732 shares of the company’s stock after purchasing an additional 328,355 shares during the quarter.
-Morgan Stanley owned about 0.47% of Americold Realty Trust worth $46,052,000 as of its most recent filing with the SEC.
+An institutional investor recently raised its position in Americold Realty Trust stock.
+Morgan Stanley increased its stake in Americold Realty Trust (NYSE:COLD) by 37.0% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 1,216,732 shares of the company’s stock after acquiring an additional 328,355 shares during the quarter.
+Morgan Stanley owned about 0.47% of Americold Realty Trust worth $46,052,000 at the end of the most recent reporting period.

 About Americold Realty Trust